NeurodataWithoutBorders/matnwb/README.md

 ## Sources

-MatNWB is availbale online at https://github.com/NeurodataWithoutBorders/matnwb
+MatNWB is available online at https://github.com/NeurodataWithoutBorders/matnwb

 ## Caveats

 The NWB:N schema is in a state of some evolution.
 This package assumes a certain set of rules are used to define the schema.
 As the schema is updated, some of the rules may be changed and these will break this package.

-For those planning on using matnwb alongside pynwb, please the following in mind:
+For those planning on using matnwb alongside pynwb, please keep the following in mind:
  - The ordering of dimensions in MATLAB are reversed compared to numpy (and pynwb).
 Thus, a 3-D ```SpikeEventSeries```, which in pynwb would normally be indexed in order ```(num_samples, num_channels, num_events)```, would be indexed in form ```(num_events, num_channels, num_samples)``` in matnwb.
  - matnwb is dependent on the schema, which may not necessary correspond with the nwb-version.
 In the future, the matnwb release will point to the most compatible pynwb commit, but at the current moment, please consider overwriting the contents within matnwb's **~/schema/core** directory with the generating pynwb's **~/src/pynwb/data directory** (`~` in this case referring to the installation directory of the application) and running generateCore.